 We plan to launch new models based on the two Smart EV platforms over the near term.
-Specifically, our third model will be a sedan based on the David platform and our fourth model will be an SUV based on the Edward platform.
-With the two platforms, we plan to expand our product portfolio with offerings that meet different customer preferences within the mid- to high-end segment of China's passenger vehicle market.
+Specifically, our third model will be a sedan based on the David platform.
+With the two platforms, we plan to expand our product portfolio with offerings that meet different customer preferences within the mid-price segment of China's passenger vehicle market.
 By leveraging this dual-platform strategy, we expect to enjoy high cost-efficiency in research and development and accelerated speed in launching new products with proven reliability.
 We also expect our platform approach to enhance manufacturing efficiency and achieve economies of scale, as models based on the same platform may share a significant number of common components.
 For example, we expect our third model to share approximately 70% of components with G3 in terms of value.